gstroh/P5NeighborhoodMap/src/README.md

 Explanation of commands:

-1. Use grunt to automate resizing of images, optimization of images, copying files and minification of html, css and js.
+1. Use grunt to automate copying files and minification of html, css and js.
 1. Commit the current changes to git.
 1. Push the changes to Github.
 1. Use grunt-gh-pages to deploy the application to gh-pages.